racedo/vLab-Files/OpenStack-services/rabbitmq-osp-recover-cluster.md

 ## Purpose
 This procedure explains how to manually rebuild a RabbitMQ cluster after all nodes went down due to failure or complete shutdown.

+Read the notes below if just one or two servers out of a 3-nodes cluster failed.

-Note that in OSP 6 (Juno) there's a new Pacemaker resource that takes care of this process automatically.
+**Note**: RHEL OSP 6 (Juno) there's a new Pacemaker resource that takes care of this process automatically but in case of partial cluster failure, RabbitMQ partitions are common, please, read the notes below.

 ### 1. On each node:
 ```